What is Endometriosis?

 - Premenstrual spotting or bleeding between periods;

-Typically, a gynecologist or other health care provider will review your medical history and complete a physical examination and pelvic exam.
+Typically, a gynecologist or other health care provider will review your medical history and complete a physical and pelvic exam.
+A Laparoscopy is considered to be the gold standard in diagnosing Endometriosis, followed by a suspected tissue biopsy.

-Other examinations that may be used to help diagnose endometriosis include:
+Other examinations which may be used to help diagnose Endometriosis include:

 How is Endometriosis Treated?

-Specific treatment for endometriosis will be determined by your healthcare provider and based on the specifics of your conditions, your age, overall health, medical history, and whether or not you plan to have children.
+Specific treatment for Endometriosis will be determined by your healthcare provider and tailored according to your condition, age, overall health, medical history, and family building plans.

 Hormonal Treatment for Endometriosis